You’re almost halfway through your pregnancy. Congratulations!

 19 weeks pregnant symptoms

-During your second trimester, you make encounter these symptoms throughout week 19:
+During your second trimester, you may encounter these symptoms throughout week 19:

 - frequent urination